-A current valuation of collateral is undertaken prior to each lending decision, with valuations dependent on the use of the property.
+In the mortgage business, an up-to-date collateral valuation is available for every loan granted, with valuations dependent on the use of the property.
 The bank uses a hedonic valuation model to assess residential property.
 Investment properties (without buy-to-let) are generally valued on the basis of the capitalised earnings value.
 Alternatively, evaluations by external, qualified real estate appraisers may be considered as well.